peteroupc/peteroupc.github.io/bernsupp.md

 > **Notes:**
 >
 > 1. By the results of Holtz et al., it is suspected that the target function _f_ can't be simulated using a finite number of flips on average for every probability of heads unless _f_'s fourth derivative is Hölder continuous.
-> 2. If a function is constant on some non-empty open interval in its domain, but is not constant on the whole domain, then it can't be real analytic.
-> 3. A function in the _Zygmund class_, roughly speaking, has no vertical slope.
+> 2. A function in the _Zygmund class_, roughly speaking, has no vertical slope.
 The Zygmund class includes the smaller class of Lipschitz continuous functions.

 <a id=Complexity></a>
 ## Complexity